noviceapp-com/the-nice-defender/README.md

-this is a workspace for nothing and the nice defender
+this is nothing-wrapper a svg element as a holder of web modules/canvas elements. here built using google web designer.

+- splash scr,
+- menu scr and
+- about scr

 ![](https://s3-us-west-2.amazonaws.com/s.cdpn.io/73058/the-nice-def-nothing-title-002.svg)